TP: Hypothesis Testing

 \(H_0\): the mean of the returns is zero VS \(H_1\): it is nonzero.

-2. Plot a histogram of the returns, normalized in density.
-Plot on the same graph the density of a Gaussian of mean mean(R) and of std std(R).
+2. Plot a histogram of the returns, normalized as a density.
+Plot on the same graph the density of a Gaussian with mean mean(R) and standard deviation std(R).

-3. Using the previous exercise with \(m=5\), compute a chi-squared statistic and an approximated p-value.
+3. Using the function from Section 1 with \(m=5\), compute a chi-squared statistic and an approximated p-value.

 4. Do a scatter plot of \((R_{t-1}, R_t)\).
 Do you see any correlation between \(R_{t-1}\) and \(R_t\)?